vuestorefront/shopware-pwa/docs/guide/CHEATSHEET.md

 Note: You can skip this section if you just want to try the PWA.
 It will be preconfigured to use a public instance.

-1. Make sure you have a running Shopware 6 instance (preferably stable 6.0 once available)
+1. Make sure you have a running Shopware 6 instance (preferably stable 6.2 once available)
 2. Clone [SwagShopwarePwa](https://github.com/elkmod/SwagShopwarePwa) into your `custom/plugins` directory.
 3. Install the plugin by running `bin/console plugin:install --activate SwagShopwarePwa`
 4. Refresh the indices using `bin/console dal:refresh:index`
 5. Go to the admin panel and copy the API access key from your sales channel settings
+6. Make sure that you have proper domain configured in your sales channel settings - should contain your PWA instance URL (otherwise, the customer registration won't be possible - since v6.2)

 #### PWA setup